Buying a Townhouse Vs. a Condo in New York City: Which is Better?

 - Signed forms acknowledging adherence to board rules and bylaws.

-To learn more about the buying process, read What You Need to Know Before Your Buy Property and How to Put in a Purchase Offer for an Apartment in New York.
+To learn more about the buying process, read What You Need to Know Before You Buy Property and How to Put in a Purchase Offer for an Apartment in New York.

 Some condo applications—like those of co-ops—request a reference letter.

-Again, it’s left to the individual buyer whether or not to move forward with a co-op board process that seems more difficult than average.
+Again, it's left to the individual buyer whether or not to move forward with a co-op board process that seems more complicated than average.

 A condo cannot reject an applicant.

-Their only recourse is something called “first right of refusal,” cited in the condo bylaws, which lets the condominium purchase the unit in question under the same terms as the buyer who is in contract to purchase the unit.
+Their only recourse is "first right of refusal," cited in the condo bylaws, which lets the condominium purchase the unit under the same terms as the buyer in the contract to buy the team.

-This option is a costly one for the building, so condo boards almost never exercise it.
+This option is costly for the building, so condo boards rarely exercise it.

-Regarding inspecting a unit prior to purchase: condo, like co-op boards, are diligent about overseeing building maintenance, repairs, and improvements.
+Regarding inspecting a unit before purchase, condos, like co-op boards, are diligent about overseeing building maintenance, repairs, and improvements.

 They also document this in the minutes of board meetings—which are available to prospective unit buyers.

-As a result of boards doing such diligent monitoring of building conditions, many buyers feel comfortable foregoing a home inspection.
+As a result of boards' diligent monitoring of building conditions, many buyers feel comfortable preceding a home inspection.

 Opting to still pay for an independent home inspection can counter buyer's remorse.